lukedegruchy/ceylon-uuid/README.md

 operations involving versions.
 - 0.0.8: Add conversion functions from/to Java UUIDs.
 Refactor into separate source files for the UUID class and functions/constants.
 Add a TypedUUID based on Chayote TypedClass.
+- 0.0.9: Replace all Integer uses that involve collections of Bytes or bits with Ceylon xmath Long (aliased as XLong).
+Update to chayote 0.0.10.